darkobits/eslint-config/README.md

 ## Modern ESLint Configuration

-ESLint's new configuration format consists of arrays of configuration objects.
-Presets are therefore arrays of various configurations that are merged by ESLint.
+ESLint's new configuration format is an array of configuration objects.
+Configuration presets are therefore arrays of one or more configuration objects that are merged by ESLint.

-If you do not need to define any custom rules, ignores, or overrides, you can export a configuration set
+As such, if you do not need to define any custom rules, ignores, or overrides, you can export a configuration preset directly:
-directly:

 > `eslint.config.js`